biggerleb/Desktop-Simulator/README.md

 * Interact.js for making files' and folders' content draggable and resizable (last one refers to folders only)

 Yes I know the code is messy, would write it much cleaner now, though

+Compatible with Mozilla and Chrome (don't know about others)